FoolCode/FoolFuuka/README.md

 Thanks to the rest of the team for putting up with us wasting time on this large project.

-Special thanks to Eksopl (Fuuka archive programmer) for his collaboration and advice.
+Special thanks to Eksopl, coder of [Fuuka](http://github.com/eksopl/fuuka) and [Asagi](http://github.com/eksopl/asagi) archivers, for his collaboration and advice.